rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/insights/Insight_Substrate_Assumptions_c2_20250809.md

 ## 0. Purpose

-This insight summarizes and justifies CoCivium’s provisional assumptions about the substrate of reality on which our governance and ethics are modeled.
+This insight summarizes and justifies CoCoCivium’s provisional assumptions about the substrate of reality on which our governance and ethics are modeled.
 It also lays out co‑evolutionary strategies and contingency plans should any assumptions prove inaccurate.
 The goal is to preserve agility without losing coherence.
 Agreement is not required; constructive dissent is expected.

 ---